chaubals/code-flip/README.md

 # React + Vite

+**Code Flip**

+Code Flip is a flashcards-based application designed to help tech enthusiasts brush their technical knowledge through flashcards.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: